-- To develop web applications in cloud - To learn the design and development process involved in creating a cloud based application - To learn to implement and use parallel programming using Hadoop - 1.
-Install Virtualbox/VMware Workstation with different flavours of linux or windows OS on top of windows7 or 8. - 2.
-Install a C compiler in the virtual machine created using virtual box and execute Simple Programs - 3.
-Install Google App Engine.
-Create hello world app and other simple web applications using python/java. - 4.
-Use GAE launcher to launch the web applications. - 5.
-Simulate a cloud scenario using CloudSim and run a scheduling algorithm that is not present in CloudSim. - 6.
-Find a procedure to transfer the files from one virtual machine to another virtual machine. - 7.
-Find a procedure to launch virtual machine using trystack (Online Openstack Demo Version) - 8.
-Install Hadoop single node cluster and run simple applications like wordcount.
+- To learn and develop applications using gcc and make - To learn and use version control systems - To develop web applications in cloud - To learn the design and development process involved in creating a cloud based application - To learn to implement and use parallel programming using Hadoop - Use gcc to compile c-programs.
+Split the programs to different modules and create an application using make command. - Use version control systems command to clone, commit, push, fetch, pull, checkout, reset, and delete repositories. - Install Virtualbox/VMware Workstation with different flavours of linux or windows OS on top of windows7 or 8. - Install a C compiler in the virtual machine created using virtual box and execute Simple Programs - Install Google App Engine.
+Create hello world app and other simple web applications using python/java. - Use GAE launcher to launch the web applications. - Simulate a cloud scenario using CloudSim and run a scheduling algorithm that is not present in CloudSim. - Find a procedure to transfer the files from one virtual machine to another virtual machine. - Find a procedure to launch virtual machine using trystack (Online Openstack Demo Version) - Install Hadoop single node cluster and run simple applications like wordcount.